AudreyBeard/compressure/README.md

 ## Installation
 First of all, make sure you have `ffmpeg` installed - on MacOS, you can use `brew install ffmpeg`, and on Debian derivatives you can use `apt-get install ffmpeg`.
-You don't need anything special here, so the builds distributed in these main channels will suffice.
+You *probably* don't need anything special here, so the builds distributed in these main channels will suffice.

+If you're trying to do hardware acceleration, we suggest trying the builds distributed through these channels first, then install from source if necessary.
+Note that the `ffmpeg` developers recommend installing from source code, but that process is out of scope for this document.

 We strongly recommend using virtual environments.
 You can use any virtual environment system you like, but we build and test with `python -m venv